Tiiker1/taigrbot-old/README.md

 Software provided does not come with any kind of warranty and im not resposible any possible damage it has caused or could cause.<br>
 You use this software completly under your own responsibility.<br>
 You are not allowed to freely use this provided software.<br>
-For now you can use it in your projects long as you keep it open source or fork it directly on github.
+For now you can use it in your projects long as you keep it open source or fork it directly on github.<br>
+organisations and corporates and official use of this bot is not allowed. (for a fee i´ll give permissions to directly use this bot for those mentioned before.)